Bench182/exorium/README.md

 |Commands|Explanation|
 |----|-------|
-ban | Permanently bans users, upon banning sends then an embed with a gif, the reason, and the moderator who performed the action.
+ban | Permanently bans users, upon banning sends an embed with a gif, the reason, and the moderator who performed the action.
 Only usable if the user is in the guild.
-The bot can't currently tempban.
+The bot currently can't tempban.
 We are working on allowing tempbanning and using this command on users not in the guild.

 https://discord.gg/k64tAer